unni-krishnan-95/copy/_posts/2016-10-5-vulnhub-stapler1.md

 smb: \> exit
 ```

-Out of the files we got, it seems we got a WordPress Backup, a FTP Configuration file, an LS file, and a to-do-list.
+Out of the files we got, we had a WordPress Backup, a FTP Configuration file, an LS file, and a to-do-list.

-Let's open the Note and LS file to see if we can't find anything interesting
+Let's open to-do-list.txt and the ls file to see if we can't find anything interesting.

 ```console
 root@kali:~# cat to-do-list.txt